How Bail Bonds Work in California

 Affordable California bail bond loans when you need it most

-These are part of the overall service provided to the defendant.
+These are part of the overall bail services in California which are provided to the defendant.
 Example: If the defendant skips court, it is up to you, the co-signor, to pay the bondsman 100% of the bond plus any fees associated with re-capturing the defendant.

 Video:How Bail Bonds Work in California